Taimur-Shabbir/BlogPost-NLP-and-Sentiment-Analysis/README.md

 This brought up a lot of challenges.
 One specific difficulty I faced was that “I didn’t know what I didn’t know”.
 In other words, I was not aware of what the pipeline of an NLP project looked like, what libraries were useful in this space or how I was going to apply what I had in my ML toolkit to text data.

 This series of blog posts is my attempt at explaining, both in theory and in practice, what NLP is, what a bird’s eye view of an NLP project looks like and how the major steps are implemented.
 I frame the analysis using Amazon data on their Video Games category.
+The link to this can be found in Notebook 1, before any analysis is implemented.

 There are three individual posts in this series in the form of Jupyter Notebooks: